-Any one-shot Item can by played during any combat, whether you have it in your hand or on the table.
+Any one-shot Item can be played during any combat, whether you have it in your hand or on the table.
 (Some one-shot Items, such as the Wishing Ring, may also be used outside of combat.)

-Other Items stay on the table in front of you once they are played.
-You may keep Items in front of you that you cannot currently use (because of your Class or Race, or because you're already using other Items of that type).
+Other items stay on the table in front of you once they are played.
+You may keep Items in front of you that you cannot legally use (because of your Class or Loyalty, or because you are already using other Items of that type).
 Turn these Items sideways.
 These Items are "carried" but not "in use."
-Exception: You may have only one Big item in play at a time unless you have a Class or card that will let you use more.